dtomasiewicz/rbrowse/README.md

 end
 ```

+Modified or newly created fields will be sent to the server as long as they are not
+assigned a value of `nil`.

-Any fields whose values are not modified will be given default values in a manner
+Unmodified fields will be sent with their default values in a manner similar
-similar to that used by a regular web browser.
+to that of a regular web browser.
 That is to say:

  - button values will not be sent unless their name is passed as the first
    argument to `Form.submit`
  - checkboxes will not be sent at all unless they are checked
  - if multiple fields have the same `name`, only the last field with that name
    will be considered, unless:
-   - the field is a checkbox, in which case the second-last field will be
+   - the field is a checkbox, in which case the preceding field will be
-     considered if it is not checked
+     considered if the checkbox is not _checked_
-   - the field is a radio button, in which case the last (or, in most cases, only)
+   - the field is a radio button, in which case the last (or only) _checked_
-     _checked_ field will be considered
+     field will be considered

-Any field that is modified _will_ be passed unless it is given a value of `nil`.